nbarbettini/little-aspnetcore-book/chapters/use-a-database/create-migration.md

 > `dotnet ef database update CreateIdentitySchema`
 > This will run the `Down` methods of any migrations newer than the migration you specify.

+> If you need to completely erase the database and start over, run `dotnet ef database drop` followed by `dotnet ef database update` to re-scaffold the database and bring it up to the current migration.

 That's it!
 Both the database and the context are ready to go.
 Next, you'll use the context in your service layer.